What is the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP)?

 Jessica Hassan – Jessica.hassan@northerntrust.hscni.net

-A number of groups are responsible for running the project.
+A number of groups were responsible for running the project.

-The Steering Group makes all the key decisions on the project and includes service users, service providers, carers, and individuals from support networks.
-All steering group members have equal say in decisions.
-Some of the group’s main duties include.
+The Steering Group made all the key decisions on the project and included service users, service providers, carers, and individuals from support networks.
+All steering group members had equal say in decisions.
+Some of the group’s main duties included.

-The Co-researcher group includes young people aged 18-24 years with lived experience of relevance to the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP).
-This group will play a major role identifying the Top 10 list of priorities for young people.
-This group will complete two training sessions so that they will have the skills and confidence to help with drafting the young person survey/s, advise on recruitment, engagement, and dissemination plans.
+The Co-researcher group included young people aged 18-24 years with lived experience of relevance to the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP).
+This group played a major role in identifying the Top 10 list of priorities for young people.
+This group completed two training sessions so that they had the skills and confidence to help with drafting the young person survey/s, advise on recruitment, engagement, and dissemination plans.

 If you would like to learn more about the individuals on these groups/teams please visit the Meet the team members section.